Variational Optimality of F\"ollmer Processes in Generative Diffusions: Schedule Invariance under Path-Space KL Divergence

 Setting $r = \sigma_t\sqrt{t}/\beta_t$ and performing the change of variables $t \mapsto r$ gives~\eqref{eqn-KL-invariant}.
 Since the right-hand side depends only on the score estimation error across noise scales, it is independent of $(\beta_t, \sigma_t)$. \end{proof}

 Theorem~\ref{thm:schedule-invariance} shows that different schedules are statistically equivalent in path-space relative entropy after optimal tuning: the minimized KL divergence coincides with that of score-based diffusion models initialized from a Gaussian source~\cite{kingma2021variational,chen2025lipschitz}.
-Different schedules do, however, lead to different optimization landscapes and numerical behavior, and the choice of schedule remains consequential in practical implementation \cite{lim2024elucidating}.
+Different schedules nevertheless induce different optimization landscapes and numerical behavior, and the choice of schedule remains consequential in practical implementation~\cite{lim2024elucidating}.